osgirl/aimmo/docs/architecture/workers/README.md

 The service runs after the avatar code has been imported from the database as explained above.

 Each worker listens to POST requests for processing a turn.
 The data that the worker receives has the form of a **world map** and an **avatar state**.
-The user's code is retrieved from the directory that was built during the initialization phase. (see `run.py` above)
+The user's code is retrieved from the directory that was built during the initialization phase. (see `run.py` below)

 ```python
 from avatar import Avatar